MCV-Software/TWBlue/doc/manual.md

 ##### Tweet menu

 * You will first find the items to tweet, reply and retweet, which are equivalent to the buttons with the same name.
-* Add to favourites: marks the tweet you're viewing as a favourite.
+* Like: Adds the tweet you're viewing to your likes list.
-* Remove from favourites: removes the tweet from your favourites, but not from Twitter.
+* Unlike: removes the tweet from your likes, but not from Twitter.
 * Show tweet: opens up a dialogue box where you can read the tweet, direct message, friend or follower which has focus.
 You can read the text with the arrow keys.
 It's a similar dialog box as used for composing tweets, without the ability to send the tweet, file attachment and autocompleting capabilities.
-It does however include a retweets and favourites count.
+It does however include a retweets and likes count.
 If you are in the followers or the friends list, it will only contain a read-only edit box with the information in the focused item and a close button.
 * View address: If the selected tweet has geographical information, TWBlue may display a dialogue box where you can read the tweet address.
 This address is retrieved by sending the geographical coordinates of the tweet to Google maps.
 * View conversation: If you are focusing a tweet with a mention, it opens a buffer where you can view the whole conversation.
 * Read text in pictures: Attempt to apply OCR technology to the image attached to the tweet.
 The result will be displayed in another dialog.